rh-mobb/documentation/content/ai-ml/ollama-openwebui/index.md

 ## Deploy Ollama and OpenWebUI

-Now, let's deploy Ollama for inference and OpenWebUI for interacting with the LLM:
+Next, we'll deploy Ollama for model inference and OpenWebUI as the interface for interacting with the language model.

 1. Create a new project:
    ```bash
    oc new-project llm
    ```

-2. Deploy Ollama:
+2. The following command deploys Ollama, sets up persistent storage, and allocates a GPU to the deployment:

    ```bash
    oc new-app docker.io/ollama/ollama:0.3.10 --import-mode=PreserveOriginal
    oc patch deployment ollama --type=json -p '[